lisejolicoeur/flux-usernetes/aws/README.md

 - install-singularity.sh
 - install-lammps.sh

 The scripts have been modified for ARM, since AMD64 doesn't really work with the limited network options (we need the HPC instances).
-And this generated:
+And this generated the following (not all of these may exist anymore, we did a cleanup):

+- flux-ubuntu-usernetes-efa `ami-03bf34a7d8b789694` openmpi and efa provided by the efa install, and version 1.30.0
+- flux-ubuntu-usernetes-lammps-openmpi-singularity `ami-070478bc8c3200e41` using openmpi instead of mpich
+- flux-usernetes-lammps-singularity-libfabricc: `ami-099e87e49f153b2b3` the same, but building MPI with system (not AWS)
 - flux-ubuntu-usernetes-lammps-singularity-arm-efa: `ami-088dc4371888c26cb` the same but with those things!
 - flux-ubuntu-usernetes: `ami-023a3bf52034d3faa` has flux, usernetes, lammps, and singularity